Benjamin Franklin Morris II: United Mine Workers of America

-In August 1912, the National Guard deployed again due to quelling violence by the Baldwin–Felts Agency that resulted in many miners being beaten.
-After the National Guard disarmed the Agency men 500 miners quit their job.
+In August 1912, the National Guard deployed again to quell violence by the Baldwin–Felts Agency that resulted in many miners being beaten.
+After the National Guard disarmed the Agency men 500 miners quit their jobs.
 Subsequently, Morris and UMWA vice president C. C. Griffith created a new union organization with 500 members joining.
 Griffith and Morris visited the members and created a new district union in Paint Creek.

 Indictment

-Several months after the Paint-Creek strike, Morris and 17 other executives at the United Mine Workers of America were indicted on four federal charges by the United States circuit court for the Southern District of West Virginia, those also indicted included: John Phillip White - president of UMWA, and Frank Hayes, - vice president of UMWA for violating the Sherman Act and "conspiracy with restraint to trade and commerce", and "trying to fix the wages" of the mining employees in multiple states.
+Several months after the Paint-Creek strike, Morris and 17 other executives at the United Mine Workers of America were indicted on four federal charges by the United States circuit court for the Southern District of West Virginia.
+Those also indicted included: John Phillip White - president of UMWA, and Frank Hayes, - vice president of UMWA for violating the Sherman Act and "conspiracy with restraint to trade and commerce", and "trying to fix the wages" of the mining employees in multiple states.
 The indictment charged that the persons, in the county of Kanawha and within the jurisdiction of the federal district court engaged in a combination and conspiracy in restraint of trade and commerce among the several states.
 It is charged that the indicted men have been agents and members of "an unincorporated voluntary organization of individuals and labor unions known as the United Mine Workers of America" and "having many thousands of members unlawfully combined and conspired together with the object and intent of unionizing and making members of said organization, the laborers employed in and around the coal mines in order that and with intent that said organization by regulating the wages to be paid to said laborers for their work could and would fix and control the price at which the coal mined in the state of West Virginia and compete with coal mined in the western part of Pennsylvania and in the state of Ohio, Indiana, and Illinois in the markets of the states if the United States outside of West Virginia.
-Following the indictment, a senate inquiry was opened into the conditions of the Paint Creek Coal Mines.
+Following the indictment, a Senate inquiry was opened into the conditions of the Paint Creek Coal Mines.
 All charges were eventually dropped.